Do you know what marketing automation is?

 Kevin Bull – Bull Insurance Agency referencing Rocket Referrals

-This is the process of managing communication within Rocket Referrals.
+This is the process of managing communication with Rocket Referrals.

 To sum it up